taikedz/dedupe/README.md

 ## Flatten

+(TBD)

 Flatten a deep folder tree into a flat folder - that is, bring all files under the folder's tree as direct children of the folder.
-Delete duplicate files.
+Leaves duplicate files in-place.
 Ignore symlinks.
 Symlinks at top level are checked - if they point to files deep in the folder, these are moved up to top level, else are left alone.

 ```sh
 dedupe flatten .../path